 California inmate records are created when someone is arrested and put in jail.
 All the original intake paperwork, starting with the RAP sheet goes into a prisoner’s file with their name, address, physical description, and crimes, etc. When the prisoner moves to another facility, the record is updated to reflect the new location.
 Anything that happens to the prisoner is kept in the file, which is updated daily.
 The California Department of Corrections and Rehabilitation (CDCR) is the entity in charge of creating, keeping, storing, and updating inmate records.These records are kept online in a database repository and are searchable, making it easy for anyone to conduct an inmate search.

-Inmate records for both jails and prisons in the state of California are stored online so that friends and family members can easily find someone incarcerated within the state by using a California prison inmate search.
+Inmate records for both jails and prisons in the state of CA are stored online so that friends and family members can easily find someone incarcerated within the state by using a California prison inmate search.
 Finding out if someone is in jail or prison in the state can be accomplished by the following methods:

 If an inmate has recently moved to another facility, it may take a couple of days for the records to catch up.
 For official purposes use the state lookup facilities.
 Another option available for finding inmate records is to use the Infotracer search tool.

 California’s jails and prisons are all run under the umbrella of the California Department of Corrections and Rehabilitation.
 This entity falls under the direction of the Governor and the CDCR Secretary who provide guidance and leadership for the corrections system in the state.
-California splits up its facilities by gender and age.
+CA splits up its facilities by gender and age.
 The CDCR lists all adult facilities, all youth facilities, then fire camps and other facilities such as community correctional facilities and out-of-state prisons.
 The prison system consists of the following:

 Additionally, the state has two parole divisions, one for the northern part of the state and one for the southern region.
 Within this system, 110 locations handle parole services for the corrections department.